brikis98/yevgeniy-brikman-homepage/_posts/2010-02-21-title-goes-here.md

 completed."
 For example, I planned to do this essay Wednesday; now, it's technically Friday.
 Provided the Sobe Green Tea has as much caffeine as my twitching eye would suggest, I'll hopefully have this done before sunrise.
 But how did I get here?
-What earth shattering event could've prevented me from carrying out my well devised plan?
+What earth-shattering event could've prevented me from carrying out my well devised plan?

 That would be sin number 5, sloth.
 By nature humans are lazy; or, perhaps more